rujuta13/C/README.md

 # C
-Data Structures and Algorithms coursework in C
+Data Structures and Algorithms SY coursework in C